Articulate!

-Articulate! is a board game from Drumond Park, for 4 to 20+ players aged 12 and up with original concept by Andrew Bryceson.
+Articulate! is a board game from Drumond Park, for 4 to 20+ players aged 12 and up, from an original concept by Andrew Bryceson.
 Articulate! players describe words from six different categories (Object, Nature, Random, Person, Action and World) to their team as quickly as possible.
 The teams move round the board based on the number of words correctly guessed and occasional spinner bonuses.
 The object of the game is to be the first team to get around the board to the finish space.

 There is also a children's version called Articulate for Kids, and a new version was released in 2010 called Articulate Your Life.

 Gameplay

 The game is played by the teams taking turns to play.
 When a team is playing a 30 second timer is started and the describer(s) will describe as many words from the relevant category to the guesser(s) in this time.
 The describer(s) can gesticulate and act but cannot say the word itself, the length, the starting letter, any derivative, or what it rhymes with or sounds like.

 The team's piece moves forwards how many words were correctly guessed, and unless the piece lands on the red, orange, or white space, the next team will take their turn: